MisterKaiou/fsharp-constellation/README.md

 (* Gets the underlying SDK client if you need to do something not yet covered by this library *) let client = context.Client
 ````
-Keep in mind that **all instances share the same underlying CosmosClient**, and that the CosmosContext is in fact disposable.
-So, if you are going to use a DI Container, register this class as a singleton.
-If you dispose, but create a new Context, it will re-instantiate the Client, but until then, all references point to a disposed object, so be mindful of that.

 <br>

 #### Using the Context - Inheriting from the base class